mvp/uhubctl/README.md

 This table is by no means complete.
 If your hub works with uhubctl, but is not listed above, please report it by opening new issue at https://github.com/mvp/uhubctl/issues, so we can add it to supported table.
+In your report, please provide exact product model and add output from uhubctl.

 Some modern motherboards have built-in root hubs that do support this feature, but you need to use option `-i` to enable it.